waterloo-rocketry/docs/software/omnibus/interamap.rst

 Development Road Map
 --------------------

-- [ ] Function to update the map in real-time.
+- [x] Function to update the map in real-time.
-- [ ] Support to replay the historical geographic information from the KMZ file based on the timestamp.
+- [x] Support to replay the historical geographic information from the KMZ file based on the timestamp.
-- [ ] Support to export the real-time geographic information to the KMZ file.
+- [x] Support to export the real-time geographic information to the KMZ file.
-- [ ] Support to generate QR code for sharing the export KMZ file.
+- [x] Support to generate QR code for sharing the export KMZ file.
-- [ ] Hardware-in-the-loop (HIL) simulation for testing the interamap sink.
-- [ ] Support to display the geographic information from the different data source on the same map.
+- [x] Support to display the geographic information from the different data source on the same map.
-- [ ] Dark mode support for off-line map.
+- [x] Dark mode support for offline map.
+- [x] Hardware-in-the-loop (HIL) simulation for testing the interamap sink.
 - [ ] Support editing the geographic information on the map.
+- [ ] tile server stability and performance improvement.
+- [ ] Support satellite map for offline maps.

 Project Structure
 -----------------